Chunglebimper/Physics-Informed-Deep-Learning-For-Damage-Assessment/src/orderOfOperations.md

            17. send them to the GPU
            18. reset gradients (optimizer)
            19. damage_out recorded from forward pass of EnhancedDamageModel
-           20. loss_ce calculated using loss_fn
+           20. loss_ce calculated using loss_fn (from CrossEntropyLoss object)
-           21. TO BE FILLED COUNTINUED
+           21. loss is calculated with adaptive_texture_loss function if glcm is activated
+               ### loss.py
+               22. device assigned
+               23. the delta of post - pre_img is created and normalized
+               24. loss initialized on device
+               25.